 The world we live in is full of electronic stimulation.
 Many kids these days are raised in front of a TV with a device or controller in their hands.
 What ever happened to kids playing outside until the streetlights came on?
 Video games play a large role in keeping kids inside these days, but what are the downfalls of playing video games versus playing outside?
 There are some pretty good reasons we should be urging our children to get outdoors, and the science is there to back it up.
 Better performance in school, more creativity, higher levels of fitness, more friends, less depression, and stronger bones are just a few of the perks of increased playtime outside.
 Read on to find out why children should play outside rather than playing video games all day.

 The most obvious reason for getting your kids off the couch and outside to play is to exercise.
 Children need to be active for at least one hour each day, and getting them outdoors to play is a great way to ensure they get that hour in.
-Active play, such as with a ball or bike, provides your child will get moving for at least an hour.
+Active play, such as with a ball or bike, will ensure that your child will be moving for at least an hour.
+So go on ahead and learn how to choose a bike for your kid, or a volleyball set, or a scooter.
+Introduce some fun beach ball backyard games if you want to keep them close to your home.
+Or become involved in their play by organizing outdoor games for whole families – that way, they get to bond with you while getting their heart rate up.
 Sure, kids can exercise inside, but indoor exercise makes the task seem like a chore while playing outside is exercise that they don’t even realize they are doing.

 Children interacting with other children is a crucial part of growing up.
 Children need to learn to make friends, work together, share, and cooperate.
 These interactions teach children how to treat others, and they can’t learn these things in front of a computer screen.
 School and organized sports teach some of these things, but those activities are very structured and don’t teach children everything they need to know about socialization.
 Kids need to learn how to interact with each other without a parent, teacher, or coach supervising every moment, and outdoor play allows them to do so.
 Science says that children who organize their own games and play in unstructured peer activities are less solitary and learn to interact with their peers.